Book of SEG

 Segway updates:

 - There are major innovations occurring all of the time, and game-changing shifts every few years or so.
-The truly transformative products happen perhaps once or twice in a lifetime; the 20th Century saw the rise of the auto, the compute, and mass communication and entertainment (telephone, radio, television, Internet).
+The truly transformative products happen perhaps once or twice in a lifetime; the 20th Century saw the rise of the auto, the computer, and mass communication and entertainment (telephone, radio, television, Internet).

 In 2001, Dean Kamen said that his invention “will be to the car what the car was to the horse and buggy.”